-What should I avoid while taking bromfenac ophthalmic (Xibrom)?
+What should I avoid while using bromfenac ophthalmic (Xibrom)?

-Avoid using other medications in your eyes during treatment with bromfenac ophthalmic unless your doctor has told you to.
+Do not use other eye medications during treatment with bromfenac ophthalmic unless your doctor tells you to.

 What other drugs will affect bromfenac ophthalmic (Xibrom)?

-This list is not complete and there may be other drugs that can interact with bromfenac ophthalmic Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+There may be other drugs that can interact with bromfenac ophthalmic.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?